What is a community cat?

 How can I participate in the TNR program?

-Any resident of Fairfax County may participate in our TNR program to assist cats who reside within Fairfax County.
+Anyone may participate in our TNR program to assist cats who reside within Fairfax County.
+Our TNR clinic cannot accept cats from outside of Fairfax County, or cats or kittens who are going to be adopted into homes by individuals or rescues.
 Currently we require either attendance at a free TNR workshop if you are unfamiliar with how to safely and humanely trap cats.
-If you have experience already, just let us know!
+BUT, if you have experience already, just let us know and you can skip that!
 We provide trap loan (for the purpose of TNR only), and have weekly spay/neuter clinics.
 The trap loan and clinic services are FREE!
 Reservations for the clinics are required in advance; please DO NOT trap cats without a clinic appointment.
-For trap loan and clinic reservations, or for more info, please email us animalshelter@Fairfaxcounty.gov.
+For trap loan and clinic reservations, or for more info, please email us firstname.lastname@example.org.